 Don’t despair!
 Romeo RIM has the solution you’re looking for.
 Only one process creates a material that is strong but lightweight, complex yet durable, and remains perfectly functional in all sorts of extreme temperatures….Romeo RIM’s signature long fiber injection.

 What is Long Fiber Injection?

 LFI also avoids the problem of shear creating too-short fibers; a common danger of compression molding with SMC as LFI gets injected directly into the mold rather than cutting it into sheets or charges.
-Fibers used in LFI range from 0.5 inch to 4 inches (12.5mm to 100mm) in length, with the average length of cut fibers being 1.5 to 2 inches (38mm to 50mm).
+Fibers used in LFI range from 0.5 inch to 4 inches (12.5mm to 100mm) in length, with the typical length of cut fibers being 0.5 to 1 inches (12.5mm to 25mm).

 Benefits of long fiber injection vs. compression molding or SRIM include low material and labor cost, short completion time, the opportunity for in-mold painting, minimal to no waste, and the creation of a material which is stiff, strong, durable and resistant to warping and cracking.